haquefardeen/awesome-dot/README.md

  #### Polkadot official
 - [Polkadot](https://www.polkadot.com/) - Official website.
 - [Polkadot Foundation](https://polkadot.network/) - Official website of the foundation.
-- [Polkadot FAQ](https://polkadot.network/faq) - FAQ maintained by the Polkadot foundation.
+- [Polkadot FAQ](https://polkadot.network/faq) - FAQ maintained by the Polkadot Foundation.
 - [Polkadot Governance](https://polkadot.network/Governance) - Official website of Polkadot governance program.
 - [Polkadot Developer Portal](https://polkadot.network/Build) - Official Polkaot developer portal.

 #### About Kusama
- Kusama is a scalable network of specialized blockchains built using substrate and nearly the same codebase as Polkadot.
+ Kusama is a scalable network of specialized blockchains built using a substrate and nearly the same codebase as Polkadot.
 The network is an experimental development environment for teams who want to move fast and innovate on Kusama, or prepare for deployment on Polkadot.

 #### Kusama official
 - [kusama](https://www.kusama.network/)- Official website.